 By 1965, about 170,000 U.S. soldiers were stationed in Vietnam.
 Graphic footage of the war was carried into households everyday in this first “televised” war.
 As a 13-year-old student in eighth grade, Mary Beth was strongly affected by news of the war.
 She and her brothers and sisters, along with other students in Des Moines, decided to wear black armbands to school to mourn the dead on both sides of the Vietnam war.
 The armbands were also in support of a Christmas truce called by Senator Bobby Kennedy that year.
 The Des Moines school board tried to block the students from wearing the armbands, and most of the students who wore them were suspended.

 The case eventually went to the Supreme Court, which ruled in a landmark decision in 1969 that students in public schools do have First Amendment rights.
 Justice Abe Fortas wrote in the majority opinion that students and teachers do not “shed their constitutional rights…at the schoolhouse gate.”

 Mary Beth continues to educate young people about their rights, speaking frequently to students groups across the country.
-An advocate for the rights of youth, particularly in the areas of health and education, she is a pediatric nurse who is active in her union and holds masters degrees in both public health and nursing.
+An advocate for the rights of youth, particularly in the areas of health and education, she is a pediatric nurse who has been active in her union, SEIU, and holds masters degrees in both public health and nursing.
 In 2000, the Marshall-Brennan Project at Washington College of Law at American University named it’s annual youth advocacy award after Mary Beth.
 In 2006, as a tribute to Tinker’s devotion to the rights of young people, the ACLU National Board of Directors’ Youth Affairs Committee renamed its annual youth affairs award the “Mary Beth Tinker Youth Involvement Award.”